 Explore Castle Williams

 Castle Williams, the centerpiece of the system of fortifications designed to guard New York City just prior to the War of 1812, has long been off-limits to the public.
-After an extensive rehabilitation project, the National Park Service is pleased to open the Castle's interior and roof to the public for the first time in the fort's 200-year history.
+After an extensive rehabilitation project, the National Park Service is pleased to open the Castle's to the public for the first time in the fort's 200-year history.

 Castle Williams will be open Wednesday through Sunday from 10 AM till 5:30 PM for the entire public access season (May 24 till September 28, 2014).
 Access to the Castle's first floor and its museum exhibits is free and unrestricted.